 BAM Construction is part of BAM Construct UK which is a leading property development, design, construction and facilities management company, creating sustainable environments that enhance people's lives.

-We are committed to Net Zero carbon operations by 2030.
-From offices around the country, our teams collaborate with public and private sector clients to create and maintain sustainable buildings at the same time as delivering long-lasting social value for the communities we live and work in.
+We are working towards a 50 per cent relative reduction committed to Net Zero carbon operations by 2030.
+From offices around the country, our teams collaborate with public and private sector clients to create and maintain sustainable buildings at the same time as delivering long-lasting sociaal value for the communities we live and work in.

 To help us to deliver projects and services in a lean, green and more efficient way we use the latest digital technologies and modern construction methods, and are supported by expert partners and a highly-valued supply chain of specialist sub-contractors.
+Our goal is to be a high-performing, collaborative design, construction, property and FM services provider, to partner with our clients and supply chain and to forge strong, strategic alliances that create value and win repeat business.